mcorino/wxRuby3/lib/wx/doc/extra/02_lifecycles.md

 object tracking has been disabled for their classes.
 This means these kind of classes/object should **not** be derived from (if even possible and/or useful) to add functionality/information or their identity used as key to link other information.<br>
 These classes include:
-- classes considered POD types like Wx::Size, Wx::Point, Wx::RealPoint, Wx::Rect, Wx::GBSpan, Wx::GBPosition, Wx::BusyInfoFlags,
+* classes considered POD types like Wx::Size, Wx::Point, Wx::RealPoint, Wx::Rect, Wx::GBSpan, Wx::GBPosition, Wx::BusyInfoFlags,
 Wx::AboutDialogInfo
-- final non-instantiatable classes like the Wx::DC (Device Context) class family, Wx::GraphicsContext, Wx::WindowsDisabler,
+* final non-instantiatable classes like the Wx::DC (Device Context) class family, Wx::GraphicsContext, Wx::WindowsDisabler,
 Wx::EventBlocker, Wx::BusyInfo
-- classes with native singleton objects like Wx::Clipboard
+* classes with native singleton objects like Wx::Clipboard
-- the reference counted GDI objects like Wx::Pen, Wx::Brush, Wx::Colour, Wx::Cursor, Wx::Bitmap, Wx::Icon
+* the reference counted GDI objects like Wx::Pen, Wx::Brush, Wx::Colour, Wx::Cursor, Wx::Bitmap, Wx::Icon and similar
+reference counted objects like Wx::Font

 The reference documentation will note untracked object classes.